 There are ways around some of these restrictions.
 You can turn on the lights before Shabbat starts or use automatic timers, cook your food the day before, and set your thermostats accordingly.
 Keeping temptation out of sight is another way to make sure the rules are not broken.

-Marriage Arrangements Involve Money, A Contract, And Sex That Often Requires A Manual
+Marriage Arrangements Involve A Contract And Sex That Sometimes Comes With A Manual

-Marriage in the Hasidic Jewish tradition is arranged.
-Boys and girls do often meet each other before actually getting married, however, just to make sure they don't find each other repulsive but when it's decided that the two are going to be bound to one another, three things then happen.
-There is an exchange of money, although it's usually in the form of a ring.
-Then a formal contract is signed.
+When it's decided that the two are going to be bound to one another, a formal contract is signed.
 The contract, or ketubah, lists the obligations that a husband has to his wife.
 Sometimes the couple write their own ketubah, sometimes they include traditional content.
-The contract is both a way for women to be protected but also seen as a tool of Hasidic Jewish patriarchy.
+The contract is intended to protect the wife from being mistreated, but it can also be considered a tool of Hasidic Jewish patriarchy.

 After the contract is signed, the final step in a marital union is sex.
-Sex is supposed to be a way for the couple to become close, to join together spiritually and physically.
-Because the husband and wife are virgins, the wedding night can be awkward and some couples use manuals prepared for them prior to getting married.
+Sex is supposed to be a way for the couple to become closer and join together spiritually and physically.
+Because the husband and wife are virgins, the wedding night can be awkward and some couples may use manuals prepared for them prior to getting married.